+The capacities provided above are based on geotechnical properties and soil-shaft relationship only.
+Consideration should be given to the structural integrity of the shaft itself under the design load conditions.
+Again, the effective weight of the shaft has been included in the compression capacities and excluded in the uplift capacities provided above.
+As a conservative approach, the weight of the concrete in the shaft should not be added to the uplift capacities provided in the above table.
 The values presented above assume each shaft is isolated from any influence of nearby foundation loading.
 Center-to-center spacing between shafts should be at least 3 shaft diameters.
-Settlement of the drilled shafts up to 42 inches in diameter designed in accordance with the recommendations provided above should be less than one inch.
+Settlement of the drilled shafts up to 42 inches in diameter designed in accordance with the recommendations provided above should be less than one (1) inch.
 Differential settlement across the foundation area should be slightly less than the realized total settlement of an individual shaft provided all shafts are installed to the same tip elevation.